po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/08-Stu_Create-Append/README.md

 * It's done when each list item has a font color of `white`, padding of `5px` and `margin-left` of `35px`.

-* It's done when the first list item has a background color of `#666666`.

-* It's done when the second list item has a background color of `#777777`.

-* It's done when the third list item has a background color of `#888888`.

-* It's done when the fourth list item has a background color of `#999999`.
+* It's done when each list item has a different background color.

 ## Assets